"I wish I'd had the courage to live a life true to myself, not the life others expected of me."

 I recently came across a conversation between Steven Bartlett and Ali Abdaal, discussing Bronnie Ware's book, "The Top Five Regrets of the Dying."
 While I haven't read it yet, the most common regret expressed by those nearing the end of their lives struck a chord with me: "I wish I'd had the courage to live a life true to myself, not the life others expected of me."

 I understand that this path isn't always straightforward, especially when faced with disapproval from loved ones.
-However, I've chosen to remain steadfast in my pursuit of a life that aligns with my own desires.
+But I’ve decided to stick with what feels right for me and keep building a life that actually fits what I want.
 While it might be perceived as selfish, I believe I have every right to prioritize my own well-being and fulfillment.
 Of course, there are times when I must make decisions that aren't necessarily enjoyable, but I make them after careful consideration.

 In life, we often find ourselves doing things for others rather than for ourselves.
 To navigate this, I recommend asking yourself what decision you would make if you were the only person on the planet.
 By eliminating the need for external validation or societal expectations, you can make choices that genuinely reflect your own aspirations and values.